Towards a Finer Classification of Strongly Minimal Sets: in Hrushovski's first example

 Then we put

 Obviously, $\tau$ can be extended to an automorphism of $M$ and $\tau(B\cap \Hat A) \ne B\cap \Hat A$, contradicting $G_{\{I\}}$-invariance of $B$. \end{proof}

-Relying heavily on our induction hypothesis, $\sdim_m$, we show a $G_{\{I\}}$-invariant $A^{m+1}_{j,1}$ with only one element determines an $A^m_{i,1}$ with at least two elements and $\mu^m_i \geq 3$.
-While part 1) of Lemma~\ref{omni2} is essential in this paper, parts 2) and 3) foreshadow the main argument below.
+We continue to rely on our induction hypothesis, $\sdim_m$; we show a $G_{\{I\}}$-invariant $A^{m+1}_{j,1}$ with only one element determines an $A^m_{i,1}$ with at least two elements and $\mu^m_i \geq 3$.
+Parts 2) and 3) foreshadow the main argument below.